Hikaru Utada: Early life and beginnings

+Hikaru Utada was born on January 19, 1983 in New York City to Japanese parents.
+Their mother Keiko Fuji was an enka singer, while their father Teruzane Utada is a record producer.
+They grew up in Upper East Side, New York and moved to Tokyo, Japan at age 11 due to their parents' work.
+At the age of 10, Utada began to write music and lyrics.
+Utada attended Columbia University in New York City starting in 2001, but dropped out after less than a year.

-The first Cubic U single, "I'll Be Stronger", was released as a limited pressing in Japan in 1996.
-The next year, Utada started another project, releasing "Close to You", a cover of the Carpenters' song.
-She included it on her debut album Precious the following year.
-Both the album and single failed to chart on Oricon in Japan.
+Utada made recordings with their mother, releasing songs under a band named "U3."
+In 1996 they started a solo project under the name Cubic U. The first Cubic U single, "I'll Be Stronger", was released as a limited pressing in Japan in 1996.
+The next year, Utada released "Close to You", a cover of The Carpenters.
+It was later included on Cubic U's debut album, Precious.

 1998–2003: Japanese debut, First Love, Distance, and Deep River

 Utada moved to Tokyo in the summer of 1998 and attended Seisen International School, and later the American School in Japan, while continuing to record on a contract with Toshiba-EMI.
 Early success came from Japanese FM radio.
-She was at the forefront of a new wave of singer-songwriters in Japan, branching out from the previously dominant idol singers.
-Leading up to the release of her Japanese debut album First Love, at the age of 15, she released two successful million-selling singles: "Automatic/Time Will Tell" and "Movin' On Without You".
-"Automatic/Time Will Tell" sold over two million copies.
+They were at the forefront of a new wave of singer-songwriters in Japan, branching out from the previously dominant idol singers.
+Leading up to the release of their debut album First Love they released two successful million-selling singles: "Movin' On Without You" and "Automatic/Time Will Tell".
+The latter sold over two million copies.
 Backed by these singles, First Love went on to sell over 7 million units in Japan alone (with an additional 3 million overseas, bringing it to a sum of at least 10 million units), becoming the highest selling album in Japan's recent history.
 The album yielded the single "First Love", which peaked at the number 2 spot.
 By the end of the year, Utada was ranked 5th on Japanese radio station Tokio Hot 100 Airplay's Top 100 Artists of the 20th Century by the station and its listeners.

 After a two-year break, Utada released the follow-up album Distance, garnering first-week sales of 3 million units.
 On the strength of its singles — "Addicted to You", "Wait & See (Risk)", "For You", "Time Limit", and "Can You Keep a Secret?" — Distance became the best-selling album of the year, with 4.47 million copies sold in Japan alone.
-Additionally, "Addicted to You" became her best-selling single, moving a million copies in its first week, the highest first week sales for a female solo artist, and staying on top of the chart for two consecutive weeks.
-"Wait & See: Risk" and "Can You Keep a Secret?" also were later ranked at number 6 and number 10 respectively on Oricon's list of 10 Best-Selling Singles from January 1, 1999, to April 24, 2006.
-Utada also went on to release a single, titled "Final Distance", which was dedicated to the female victim of a murder case in Ikeda, Osaka.
+Additionally, "Addicted to You" became their best-selling single, moving a million copies in its first week; the highest first week sales for a female solo artist.
+"Wait & See: Risk" and "Can You Keep a Secret?" also were later ranked at number 6 and number 10 respectively on Oricon's list of 10 best-selling singles from January 1, 1999, to April 24, 2006.